Los Angeles County Arrest Records and Warrant Search

 To carry out a Los Angeles County warrant search, you are advised to visit the sheriff office and go over their criminal databases.
 Since 1988, LA County Sheriff Department (LASD) has been operating the CWS – a comprehensive database that contains all warrants that have been issued by the county's law enforcement agencies.
 The data is also delivered to the state's authorities and to the National Crime Information Center managed by the FBI.

-You can also garner valuable information using the search option that appears on this page.
-It displays a person’s criminal history and it encompasses the whole state.
-The data is highly accurate and the searcher’s confidentiality is fully guaranteed.
+Valuable information can be obtained by using the search option that appears on this page.
+It displays a person's criminal history and it encompasses the whole state.
+The information you'll get includes active warrants, jail and prison records, police records and more, The data is highly accurate and is updated on a regular basis.
+Searchers' confidentiality and anonymity are fully guaranteed.
+Service fees are low.

 You can conduct an LA County inmate search by referring to the electronic inquiry tool found on the LASD's website.
 The data shown includes the detainee's personal details and physical description, the date on which he or she was taken into custody, release date, charge level, the jail where he or she is held, bail information and future court dates.

 Based on the regulations stipulated by Office of the Attorney General, a person can run a background check only on himself.
 However, the official website of Los Angeles Superior Court puts at your disposal elaborate online search options where you can trace civil and criminal court dockets.
-Users must sign up for this service which also includes paying a fee.
+One of the searches you can conduct include defendants in criminal cases by name.
+The data you will access will reveal the defendant's name, case number, filing date and filing locations.
+Users must sign up for this service and pay a fee.